 Because I feel like even though it sounds mundane, I'm like, it has a very big impact and I think it can change a lot of things about not only how we work with the world.
 So I'm excited.

-Uh, so, uh, like one of the things that you talk about in your article and you we’ve talked about in our conversations, um, you’ve been talking about a knowledge worker revolution.
-Um, can you define that for our listeners?
+So, like one of the things that you talk about in your article and you we've talked about in our conversations, you've been talking about a knowledge worker revolution. can you define that for our listeners?
 Like what does it mean to you?

-Yeah.
-And this is, um, taken from Cal Newport’s latest book, which if you haven’t read it, I highly recommend it.
+Sarah Hoban: Yeah.
+And this is, taken from Cal Newport's latest book, which if you haven't read it, I highly recommend it.

-It’s called “A World Without Email”.
-Um, and it, it has a little bit of a, um, click baity title, but it addresses a lot more of the juicy stuff as you put it.
-It’s not just about email.
-Um, but he talks about this, you know, the idea that there’s this productivity that’s like untapped that exists.
-And if you look at all of the data as well, um, around where we are in terms of our, um, productivity for knowledge workers, we’re kind of at the point where in history, years ago, we switched from a six day to a five day work week.
+It's called "A World Without Email". and it, it has a little bit of a, click baity title, but it addresses a lot more of the juicy stuff as you put it.
+It's not just about email.
+But he talks about this, you know, the idea that there's this productivity that's like untapped that exists.
+And if you look at all of the data as well, around where we are in terms of our, productivity for knowledge workers, we're kind of at the point where in history, years ago, we switched from a six day to a five day work week.

-The brain work that only we can do, um, so that we can increase that productivity.
-Um, and maybe only work three days a week.
-I, I joke, uh, and I don’t mean to put words into Cal Newport’s mouth, but, uh, you know, that’s, uh, it’s a very exciting, um, prospect in terms of, you know, how deep the rabbit hole, uh, sort of goes.
+The brain work that only we can do, so that we can increase that productivity. and maybe only work three days a week.
+I, I joke, and I don't mean to put words into Cal Newport's mouth, but, you know, that's, it's a very exciting, prospect in terms of, you know, how deep the rabbit hole, sort of goes.

-And we’ve been kind of like stuck in these modes.
-Um, but I wonder kind of like tying us all back together in terms of like digital project managers, like, how do you see the role of a project or a program manager, like becoming more embedded in like the way that we innovate and define new ways of working like continuously?
+Galen Low: And we've been kind of like stuck in these modes.
+But I wonder kind of like tying us all back together in terms of like digital project managers, like, how do you see the role of a project or a program manager, like becoming more embedded in like the way that we innovate and define new ways of working like continuously?